ray-project/ray/doc/source/rllib/rllib-checkpoints-and-exports.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In case you are working with a multi-agent setup and have more than one
+:py:class:`~ray.rllib.policy.policy.Policy` to train inside your
+:py:class:`~ray.rllib.algorithms.algorithm.Algorithm`, you
-Policy to train inside your Algorithm, you can create an Algorithm checkpoint in the
+can create an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` checkpoint in the
-exact same way as described above and will find your individual Policy checkpoints
+exact same way as described above and will find your individual
+:py:class:`~ray.rllib.policy.policy.Policy` checkpoints
 inside the sub-directory ``policies/``.

 For example: